codybarr-thinkful/express-boilerplate/README.md

 4. Install the node dependencies `yarn`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use my-new-project instead of `"name": "express-boilerplate",`

+**Special Setup for Postgres User / Database**

+7. Run `createuser -Pw --interactive` and create a `blogger` user (update environment variables to use a different user if you'd like).
+8. Run `createdb -U blogger blog` and `createdb -U dunder_mifflin blog-test` to create the main and test databases.
+9. Run `yarn migrate && yarn migrate:test` to initialize/create the main and test databases and their tables (Note: migration files in the `/migrations` directory should be updated to suit your custom schema).
+10. Optionally run `yarn db:seed` if you'd like to add some basic blog posts to your main database.

 ## Scripts